PycWB/pycwb/docs/source/credit.rst

+.. _credits:

 ============================================
-Use of PyBurst in Scientific Publications
+Use of pycWB in Scientific Publications
 ============================================